 - Immigrants ineligible for TANF because of federal citizenship and alien status eligibility requirements. - Children under age 21 ineligible for TANF and participating in secondary school or same level of vocational training, or receiving education due to a disability. - 3.
-Needy caretaker relatives of these children. - Pregnant individuals with no other children who are ineligible for TANF for a reason other than failure to cooperate with work requirements. - At the discretion of the department, some TANF eligible members may receive SFA rather than TANF if: - a.
+Needy caretaker relatives of these children. - At the discretion of the department, some TANF eligible members may receive SFA rather than TANF if: - a.
 They are otherwise eligible for TANF as a parent; and - b.
 Another parent in the assistance unit is eligible for TANF or SFA; and they are pregnant or their assistance unit has a child less than twelve months of age

 - 1. Recipients must meet all other TANF eligibility criteria. - 2.
-Immigrants must be: - a.
-Qualified aliens ineligible for TANF because of the five-year period of ineligibility; or - Lawfully present non-qualified aliens residing indefinitely in Washington state, and the Department of Homeland Security is not taking steps to enforce their departure. - 3.
+Immigrants must be: - Qualified aliens ineligible for TANF because of the five-year period of ineligibility; or - Lawfully present non-qualified aliens residing indefinitely in Washington state, and the Department of Homeland Security is not taking steps to enforce their departure. - 3.
 Children ages 19 and 20 who are in high school or a GED program full-time. - If SFA has not been received in the past thirty days, and will be a mandatory WorkFirst participant once approved, WorkFirst orientation must be completed before the application can be approved. - 5.
 Like TANF, benefits have a five-year time limit with some exceptions.

 - 1. Cash assistance. - 2.
-SFA recipients are eligible for WorkFirst services. - Additional Requirements for Emergent Need (AREN) payments for special needs, such as rent and utilities if eviction or shut- off notices have been issued.
+SFA recipients are eligible for WorkFirst services. - Additional Requirements for Emergent Need (AREN) payments for special needs, such as rent and utilities if eviction or shut- off notices have been issued. - Diaper Related Payments (DRP) All TANF/SFA households receiving at least a \$10 grant with an eligible child under age 3 receive an additional cash payment to assist with diapers and other basic needs for early development.